mrousavy/nitro/docs/docs/supported-types.md

 }
 ```

-:::info
+:::tip
 While variants are still very efficient, they need runtime-checks for type conversions,
 which comes with a tiny overhead compared to all other statically defined types.
+If possible, **avoid variants**.
 :::

 ### Promises (`Promise<T>`)